hn250424/windows-capslock-mapper/README.md

 - **Quickly enable or disable with simple CLI commands** In cases where holding Shift isn't practical—like writing in all caps—you can easily pause and resume the program using 'cm off' and 'cm on'.

+- **No administrator privileges required**
+The program runs without elevation, so no UAC prompts appear.
+As a result, key mapping will **not work in elevated windows** (e.g., installers or applications running as administrator).

 ## Commands